Kerry GAA: Men's football

-David clifford===County team===
+County team

-Kerry are the most successful team in football history, having won the All-Ireland Senior Football Championship on 38 occasions and the National Football League 21 times.
+Kerry are the most successful team in football history, having won the All-Ireland Senior Football Championship on 39 occasions and the National Football League 21 times.
 The team is also the holders of a number of distinctive records in football championship history.
 They have contested 59 All-Ireland Senior Football Championship Finals, the next highest participator being Dublin with 36 appearances.
 Kerry's record in the All-Ireland Senior Football Championship involves having played 30 of the 31 other counties, with only Kilkenny being the exception.

 The traditional Irish game of caid, from which modern football developed, was especially popular in Kerry.
 The GAA was formed in 1884 and codified the modern rules of the game, which were soon adopted in Kerry clubs such as Laune Rangers.
 Despite this, the county team did not win an All-Ireland Football Championship in the nineteenth century.
 The 1903 title was the first won by Kerry, with them beating London in the final at a time when London were given a bye to that stage of the championship; Kerry's overall exceptional success in the game began in this period.

 The Kerry team of the 1970s and 1980s were considered to be the greatest in the history of football and its manager (Mick O'Dwyer) one of the greatest of all time.
 Of the 20 All-Ireland finals held during those two decades, Kerry participated in 12, with victory coming on 9 occasions.
 During this time most other finals were won by Dublin, and there was a major rivalry between the two counties especially during the 1970s and 1980s.
 In 1982, Kerry came within one minute of winning an unprecedented fifth All-Ireland title in a row, only for a late goal by Offaly's Séamus Darby (controversial as manyclaimed Darby pushed the Kerry defender, Tommy Doyle, in the back) gave the title to Offaly.
 This goal was voted third in a poll to find the Top 20 GAA Moments.